categories

 • • Increase your focus by working for shorter, more intense periods.
 Get something out of the way and then sit back and relax for a minute.

-7. Issues with teamwork and collaboration
+7. Issues with Teamwork and Collaboration

 Collaboration and communication are two big pain points of remote work.
 Between employees in diverse time zones and flexible schedules, collaboration with WFH teams can be extremely difficult.
 Team collaboration and communication issues often plague remote workforces, making them less effective and hurting productivity.